Polyeuctus: Veneration

+There was a cult of Polyeuctus at Metz, possibly introduced by Nicetius, Bishop of Trier.
+A church was built not far from the royal palace.
+Polyeuctus is the patron saint of vows and treaty agreements.
+Polyeuctus is invoked as guarantor of a treaty of Sigebert I around 568 to divide the kingdom of his late brother Charibert I. Medieval historian Stefan Esders suggests that some relics of Polyeuctus came west about the same time that Radegund obtained a relic of the True Cross.

-His feast day was 7 January in the ancient Armenian calendars.
-His feast day is now 7 January in the Catholic calendar.
+His feast day was 7 January in the ancient Armenian calendars; and is 7 January in the Catholic calendar.
 In the Eastern Orthodox liturgics, his feast falls on 9 January.
-Polyektus is the patron saint of vows and treaty agreements.

 Cultural references

 Pierre Corneille, inspired by the account of Polyeuctus' martyrdom, used elements from the saint's story in his tragedy Polyeucte (1642).
 In 1878 it was adapted into an opera by Charles Gounod, with the assistance of the librettist Jules Barbier.

 Other works based on the play include a ballet by Marc-Antoine Charpentier (1679), and the opera Poliuto (1838) by Donizetti (adapted with Scribe as Les martyrs).
 Paul Dukas composed his Polyeucte overture, which premiered in January 1892.